Armed man takes hostages in Paris

 Authorities said that officers from a specialist unit had arrived on site in response to an "unstable person" who was holding two people.

-The police said there was no indication that the incident was terrorism-related.
+The police said there was no indication that the incident was terrorism-related, but declined to elaborate on the hostage-taker's motive.

+France has been in a state of high alert following a series of terror attacks in recent years, including a knife-wielding assailant who went on a stabbing rampage in Paris last month.

 Developing story - more to come